OneMoreThing/deploydtutorial/step2.markdown

     Status: 200 OK
     {"_id":"4f7dd6ea7696253010000077","name":"Fred","comment":"What's up?"}

 If you load the page now, you should be able to submit a comment that appears even after you refresh.
+Also, if you forget to enter a name (or a comment), you will receive an error message.

 This would be a good time to reupload your HTML and JavaScript to your Files resource so that the latest version is on the server.